bencarlson/Sitecore-Commerce-v902-Scaled-Installation/README.md

 If you get DB errors around DacPac and users/permissions, look at the Module file: DeployCommerceDatabase.psm1 - review the UserAccount, connection strings, usernames, etc. These are hardcoded, and use WindowsAuth, not SQL Auth.

+In config.json for commerce instances (ops, shops, minions and authoring), set: "AntiForgeryEnabled": false Also, make sure to update the username/password & servername in Global.config, as well as setting "TrustedConnection": false

 Open up port 5015 in the firewall

 If you are using Self SSL then you will need to export the created SSL cert and install it into the trusted root of the machine that BizFx